Pop Culture Honey Badger

-Azealia Banks may not have too many defenders nowadays.
-Since arriving onto the scene at age 17, she’s burnt a few—many—most bridges in her young but incendiary career.
+Azealia Banks may not have many defenders these days.
+Since arriving onto the scene at age 17, she’s burnt a few, many, most bridges in her young but incendiary career.

 From hits like “212,” “Chasing Time,” and “Yung Rapunxel,” Azealia has since descended into a strange social media presence marked by her “support” of Donald Trump and her production of various Periscope and Instagram videos that showcase a meandering, sometimes incomprehensible logic.
 In one notable example, she conducts a surreal version of a Khan Academy lesson on Santeria, eschewing Khan Academy’s trademark digital blackboard for a piece of poster paper hanging out-of-focus on a wall that could be spattered with dried chicken blood while beside her sits a jar filled with daggers and what appears to be either a replica or the actual dried, decapitated head of at least one chicken.